Speak directly to our team

 Very attentive service.
 Knowledgeable, friendly, efficient brokers.

-Following purchase of your Employers Liability policy you will be required to provide your ERN (Employer Reference Number) to your insurance provider in order to log you insurance details with the Employers Liability Trading Office database in order to make it easier for an employee to make a claim if required in the future.
+Following purchase of your employers’ liability policy you will be required to provide your ERN (Employer Reference Number) to your insurance provider in order to log your insurance details with the Employers Liability Trading Office database in order to make it easier for an employee to make a claim if required in the future.

 If you are employing people and don’t take out employers’ liability insurance you could face a considerable fine for every day that you don’t have cover in place.